wellyshen/react-cool-starter/README.md

 - [node](https://nodejs.org/en/) >= 10.0
 - [npm](https://www.npmjs.com/) >= 6.0

-## Looking for Docker?

-You can find Docker support version on this [branch](https://github.com/wellyshen/react-cool-starter/tree/docker).

 ## Getting Started

 **1. You can start by cloning the repository on your local machine by running:**